mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 ```````````````````````

 The error's generation number is the generation of the connection on which the
-application error occured.
+application error occurred.
 Note that when a network error occurs before the
 handshake completes then the error's generation number is the generation of
 the pool at the time the connection attempt was started.